gophish/api-client-python/README.md

-# api-client-python
-A Python API Client for Gophish
+# Gophish Python API Client

+This is the official Python library for the [Gophish](https://getgophish.com) phishing framework.

+**Update 01/16/2017 - This is currently a work in progress.
+The code isn't nearly functional yet.**